ppy/osu-wiki/news/2017/2017-11-29-beatmap-spotlights-october-2017.md

 [![](/wiki/shared/news/2017-11-29-beatmap-spotlights-october-2017/mahou-ga-umareta-hi.jpg)](https://osu.ppy.sh/beatmapsets/579781)

-With his first map ranked, ::Kim\1GodSSI::{ user=2218047 } brings us their unique mapping style to the ranked section.
+With his first map ranked, ::Kim_GodSSI::{ user=2218047 } brings us their unique mapping style to the ranked section.
 Using Long Notes as a base for the patterns, Kim mixes them with normal notes making doubles and triples throughout the map.

 We can also appreciate some Slider Velocities in every intersection the map has, which are not excessively noticeable, making it a pretty balanced chart.
 Although it has a really challenging final part caused by an increase in density of both Single and Long Notes, the fact that it is a relatively slow BPM song helps considerably in your reading and finger coordination.